HewlettPackard/squest/docs/manual/advanced/ldap.md

-# LDAP authentication backend
+# LDAP

 ## Default configuration

 The configuration is loaded from environment variables file placed in the folder `docker/environment_variables`.
-Retrieve environment variables from the [Squest configuration settings documentation](../configuration/squest_settings.md#ldap)
+Retrieve environment variables from the [Squest configuration settings documentation](../../configuration/squest_settings.md#ldap)

 ## Advanced configuration